zeroc-ice/ice/java/BuildInstructions.md

 POM files are also installed for ease of deployment to a maven-based distribution system.

-## Ice for Android

-Ice requires Android 4.2 or later.
-The JAR files created and installed by the standard Java build as detailed above fully support Android.
-However, for ease of development and testing of Ice itself, an Android Studio project is bundled in the source distribution which itself builds all required Ice JAR files.
-This is not necessary for your own projects as it considerably complicates the project configuration.

-Building any Ice application for Android requires Android Studio and the Android SDK build tools.
-We tested the following:

-- Android Studio 1.0.0.
-- Android SDK Build-tools 21.1.1

-Ice requires at minimum API level 17:

-- Android 4.2.2 (API17)

-The bundled project builds Ice and a test suite application.

-If you want to target a later version of the Android API level for the test suite, edit `android/gradle.properties` and change the following variables:

-    ice_compileSdkVersion
-    ice_minSdkVersion
-    ice_targetSdkVersion

-To import the Ice for Android project into Android Studio follow these steps

-1. Start Android studio
-2. Select Open Project
-3. Navigate to the android subdirectory
-4. You should now have an "Import Project from Gradle" dialog
-5. Ensure "Use default gradle wrapper" is selected and press OK

-The Android Studio project contains a `testApp` application to run the Ice test suite.
-To run the application, select it in the configuration pull down and run it.

 ## Running the Java Tests

 Some of the Ice for Java tests employ applications that are part of the Ice for